po-themethod/deis-router/README.md

 When combined with a good certificate, the router's _default_ SSL options are sufficient to earn an A grade from [Qualys SSL Labs](https://www.ssllabs.com/ssltest/analyze.html).

 Earning an A+ is as easy as simply enabling HTTP Strict Transport Security (see the `router.deis.io/nginx.ssl.hsts.enabled` option), but be aware that this will implicitly trigger the `router.deis.io/nginx.ssl.enforce` option and cause your applications to permanently use HTTPS for _all_ requests.

+Setting `router.deis.io/nginx.ssl.enforce` to `"external"` will force clients to connect over a secure protocol when the client's source IPs is on an external network.
+Clients connecting from an internal network can be served from an insecure protocol.

 ### Front-facing load balancer